-With over 1,000 employees, ABC Company is a global provider of cloud-based administration software.
-In November, Oracle started an audit of ABC Company's databases, and middleware and the company decided to engage a third-party license consulting firm to get an objective assessment.
-The thirdparty firm found that ABC was out of compliance and owed \$57 million in back licenses and fines.
+With over 1,000 employees, the software company is a global provider of cloud-based administration software.
+In November, Oracle started an audit of the company's databases and middleware, and the company decided to engage a third-party license consulting firm to get an objective assessment.
+The third-party firm found that the company was out of compliance and owed \$57 million in back licenses and fines.

 Naturally, the terms of the Partitioning Policy are overwhelmingly lucrative for Oracle.
-Following Oracle's virtualizing licensing policy: ABC would need to count all the physical cores of all the physical ESXi hosts in all the vCenter Server Instances, even if your organization is not running Oracle across the entire VMware environment.
-Based on this position, ABC Company's total core count was 306.
+Following Oracle's virtualizing licensing policy: the software company would need to count all the physical ESXi hosts' physical cores in all the vCenter Server Instances, even if your organization is not running Oracle across the entire VMware environment.
+Based on this position, the company's total core count was 306.
 The details are depicted in Figure 1.